 We have many generous benefactors committed to supporting lay ministry and theological education.
-Their gifts allow lay students, like you, to take advantage of the quality academic, spiritual and personal formation offered by our school.
-We give equal consideration for financial aid awards to full-time and part-time lay students.
+Their gifts allow students like you to take advantage of the quality academic, spiritual and personal formation offered by our school.
+We give equal consideration for financial aid awards to full-time and part-time students.

 To be eligible for federal or Saint Meinrad financial aid, you must meet and maintain our standards of satisfactory academic progress toward a degree.
 If you are placed on academic probation, you will lose all subsequent financial assistance until you are removed from academic probation.

 Should you withdraw from the school while receiving financial aid, you will be responsible for repaying a portion of aid.

 Remember to submit all applicable forms each year to receive financial aid.

 Need-based tuition grants may offset tuition costs up to 75 percent.